careerbuilder/DataScienceAPIDocumentation/SemanticAutocomplete.md

 ```

 ## Versioning
 The current version for this service is 2.0.
-Following the adoption of this version Semantic Autocomplete 1.0 will be shutdown and no longer in use.
+Following the adoption of this version Semantic Autocomplete 1.0 will be retired.
 For more information on our general versioning strategy please visit our guide to versioning [here](/Versioning.md).